 Americans with Disability Act (ADA) Compliance

 Cranbrook Academy of Art will seek to assist students with disabilities to the extent possible, given building, staffing, and monetary restrictions and will comply with federal and state law as required.
-Students with disabilities may contact the Student Services Coordinator and Assistant Registrar to discuss their individual needs (248-645-3306).
-Prospective and current employees may contact the Cranbrook Educational Community Human Resources Department (248-645-3161) with questions and concerns relating ADA issues; CEC complies with federal and state law as required.
+Students with disabilities may contact Vanessa Mazei, Student Services Coordinator and Assistant Registrar, to discuss their individual needs (248-645-3306).
+Prospective and current employees may contact the Cranbrook Educational Community Human Resources Department (248-645-3161) with questions and concerns relating to ADA issues; CEC complies with federal and state law as required.

 Veterans Benefits Compliance